An archetypical pattern to the entrepreneur’s journey…or not?

-I was attempting to use stealth in order to have a first-mover advantage but almost all of the first movers in that space (including Friendster) are no longer around.
+I was attempting to use stealth to have a first-mover advantage, but almost all of the first movers in that space (including Friendster) are no longer around.
 The biggest winner so far, Facebook, wasn’t first.

-They were #12 or or so in line.
-This too isn’t a unique phenomenon.
-While the idea spark gets things rolling, being first doesn’t guarantee success and there is evidence to suggest quite the opposite.
+They were #12 or so in line.
+This, too, isn’t a unique phenomenon.
+While the idea spark gets things rolling, being first doesn’t guarantee success, and there is evidence to suggest quite the opposite.
 Take a look at all these companies: Microsoft, Apple, Google, Ford, Toyota, and Facebook.

-None of them were first either (in the respective categories they are best known).
-Rather, they were all fast followers that out-learned and out-executed the first pioneers in their markets.
+None of them were first either (in the respective categories, they are best known).
+Rather, they were all fast followers who out-learned and out-executed the first pioneers in their markets.